hannesdatta/course-dprep/content/docs/course/exam/_index.md

 ## Form

 - Open book take-home exam (i.e., you can access any material you find helpful, including material you have stored on your computers, or that you find on the internet).
-- 4 sections with subquestions (all open questions; both in written, or by means of code/file uploads)
+- several sections with subquestions (all open questions; both in written, or by means of code/file uploads)
 - Some questions will be personalized (i.e., there is only one correct answer per student)

 {{< hint warning >}}